AlphaWolf6940/Optomizer/README.md

  Mac OS,
  Windows

+ ***Any Linux Distribution using KDE Plasma will not support Java API and hence Discord Button and Help button Will not function properly.***

 >*The version might change with time but V1.0.0 uses Java 24 or above*

 >*The look might change with time.*